uklance/tader/README.md

 statement.close();
 con.close();

-// reverse engineer the schema from the DataSource SchemaSource schemaSource = new DataSourceSchemaSource(ds);
+// reverse engineer the schema model from the DataSource SchemaSource schemaSource = new DataSourceSchemaSource(ds);

 // initialize grater